Back

 10. What you want me to do is understand you, your business, and your clients

 … because that previous work was a success for that particular client.
-But their mileage may vary considerably, even if they have a similar target audience.
+However, your mileage may vary considerably, even if you have a similar target audience.

 What you really want from me is understanding YOU, your business and your clients.